John Linley Frazier

-John Linley Frazier (January 26, 1946 – August 13, 2009), also known as The Killer Prophet, was an American mass murderer who killed five people in Santa Cruz County, California, the first of three men who would go on killing sprees in Santa Cruz County in the 1970s, the others being Herbert Mullin and Edmund Kemper.
+John Linley Frazier (January 26, 1946 – August 13, 2009), also known as The Killer Prophet, was an American mass murderer who killed five people in Santa Cruz County, California.
+He was the first of three men who would embark on killing sprees in Santa Cruz County in the 1970s; he was followed by Herbert Mullin and Edmund Kemper.

 Biography

 John Linley Frazier was born on January 26, 1946, to Patricia Irene (née Adams) and William B. Frazier.

 After his mother remarried, to Santa Cruz resident Pierre Pascal, Frazier attended elementary and middle school in Capitola, followed by Santa Cruz High School, where he dropped out in 1961 as a freshman.
 Frazier's "first brush" with the juvenile justice system was at age 15, and he was held in police custody again some years later.
 Following a car accident in the late 1960s, he had become a religious fanatic who obsessively studied the Bible.
 He believed the voice of God was telling him to commit homicides in order to prevent the environment from being destroyed by rich men like Victor Ohta.
 God, Frazier told friends, had chosen him to save the environment.